ipfs-examples/helia-examples/examples/helia-101/README.md

 #### Datastore

-The [datastore](https://www.npmjs.com/package/interface-datastore). is used to store Helia and libp2p state, such as IPNS names, MFS root CID, pin metadata, kad-dht routing table, and peer store data including WebRTC certificates.
+The [datastore](https://www.npmjs.com/package/interface-datastore) stores Helia and libp2p state, such as IPNS names, MFS root CID, pin metadata, kad-dht routing table, and peer store data including WebRTC certificates.

 Similar to the blockstore, a datastore is a key/value store where the keys are strings and the values are [Uint8Array][]s.